 The Bottom Line on the Pay Gap

 Even when controlling for a host of factors, from age to experience to education to industry to time in the field, women consistently make less than their male counterparts.
 In some locations and industries, the gap is smaller than 80.5 cents on the dollar.
 But in many locations and industries, it’s much larger.

 As Pew Research Center points out, the most difficult factors to measure in this issue, including discrimination, are likely the most influential on the persistent pay gap.
 In a 2017 Pew survey, 42% of women experienced discrimination in the workplace because of their gender.

 And the Economic Policy Institute points out that the effects of gender discrimination on women’s pay don’t just show up in employer’s pay-setting policies and practices.
 Women are often steered towards lower-paid careers, expected to balance the challenges of parenthood and work more fully than men, and guided to expect lower pay all along.
 All these factors can influence a woman’s career choice and path from the beginning, funnelling more women into lower-paid jobs and making them less likely to fight for equal wages once they get there.

-But the bottom line is that no matter how you slice it, it appears a gap does exist.
+But the bottom line is that no matter how you slice it, a gap does exist.

 Over time, the gender pay gap has shrunk considerably.
 In the 1960s, women made just over half of what men made, on average.
 We’ve obviously come a long way since then.
 With that said, the pay gap has mostly stalled since 2000.
 It’s gone up about a nickel per dollar since that time, even as individual companies have worked to reverse the trend.